UKAEA-Edge-Code/VANTAGE-Reactions/README.md

 # Edge Code Reactions Library

-Repository for a Reactions library as part of the VANTAGE (Versatile Accurate Neutral Transport and Analysis with GPU Execution) suite, based on NESO-Particles.

-Reactions is a scalable, flexible, and extensible library for adding reactions/particle transformations to particle codes built on top of the NESO-Particles library.
+VANTAGE-Reactions is a scalable, flexible, and extensible library for adding reactions/particle transformations to particle codes built on top of the NESO-Particles library.

 Features provided by the library are:
 - An extensible reaction abstraction, designed to be modular, separating the data and the actions on the parents/products